jon-oscar/code-cracker/README.md

 For development run `npm run dev` to start the development server.
 This uses `tmux` to start in parallel the front end and back end servers.
 The front end server will be available at `http://localhost:3000` and the back end server at `http://localhost:3001`.
 In this mode, the front end server will serve all static assets and the back end server will serve the API.

 For production, run `npm run start` which will start the back end server and serve the front end assets from the `build` directory.

+## Types

+The top level `types` directory contains all the types shared between the front end and back end.
+In there, a base type is defined for each entity,as single source of truth.
+The rest of subtypes refer to the base type.